Kingpin (character): Fictional character biography

-To avoid public scrutiny of his criminal activities, Fisk cultivated an image of himself as a legitimate businessman and a kind-hearted philanthropist who made donations to charities.
-He eventually met and then married a woman named Vanessa, with whom he had a son named Richard.
+To avoid public scrutiny of his criminal activities, Fisk cultivated an image of himself as a legitimate businessman and philanthropist.
+He eventually met a woman named Vanessa, whom he married, and they had a son named Richard.
 Vanessa did not know that her future husband was a criminal when they married.
-When she finally learned who he really was, she threatened to leave him if he did not give up his life of crime.
+When she finally learned who he was, she threatened to leave him if he did not give up his life of crime.
 The Kingpin gave up his criminal empire, moving his family to Japan to protect them from his enemies.
 As time passed, however, he found himself unable to adjust to civilian life and became the Kingpin once more, this time with his wife's knowledge.

 Richard did not find out that his father was a criminal until he attended college.
 After graduating, he told his parents that he intended to travel through Europe.
 Only months later, they received news that their son had died in a skiing accident.
 However, it turned out that Richard was still alive; he returned to New York, used a costume and mask to disguise himself as a mysterious new crime lord calling himself the "Schemer", and formed his own gang to destroy his father's empire.
 Fisk came back into conflict with Spider-Man as he worked to stop the Schemer.

-At one point, he became the manager and director of a Las Vegas-based fragment of HYDRA despite their past opposition to his rule.
+At one point, he became the manager and director of a Las Vegas-based splinter of Hydra, despite their past opposition to his rule.

-At his wife's behest, Fisk later permanently divested himself of his criminal empire.
-He unsuccessfully attempted to kill Spider-Man once more before stepping down as the Kingpin, swearing to never again return to crime.
+At his wife's behest, Fisk permanently divested himself of his criminal empire.
+He unsuccessfully attempted to kill Spider-Man once more, before stepping down as the Kingpin, swearing to never again return to crime.